Structural Behavior of Lateral Load Resisting Systems with Structural Membranes

 It is then easy to see that the resistance to the moment and shear of the piles are dependent on the stiffness and strength of the pile and soil respectively.

 Temporary forces like passive soil resistance can also resist lateral loads.
-They are temporary because basic alteration or repair jobs may remove their lateral load resisting abilities from the soil; as a consequence, they are usually neglected when an analysis is being made.
+They are temporary because basic alteration or repair jobs may remove their lateral load resisting abilities from the soil; as a consequence, researchers usually neglect them during the analysis.
 Another temporary resistance to lateral loads is observed in the shear along the base of the cap; in a similar fashion, a slight settlement of the soil beneath the cap is enough to destabilize its resisting property and as a result, it is also neglected.

 The moment and shear resistances are much more permanent and are the only factors considered when analyzing designs.

 Structural systems for offices and industrial buildings are usually made up of reinforced concrete (RC) sported on columns.
-In fact, by adding reinforced concrete walls, the lateral stiffness and strength of the structure are drastically increased.
+In fact, adding reinforced concrete walls results in a drastic increase in lateral stiffness and strength of the structure.
 These RC walls carry the bulk of the horizontal loads in the event of an earthquake.

 The lateral stiffness and strength of a structure are quite independent of the slab-column system.
-The slab-column connection is designed to follow the displacements (caused by the vibration of the earth)s of the structure while ensuring that the vertical load-carrying capacity from slab to column isn’t compromised.
+Manufacturers design the slab-column connection to follow the displacements (caused by the vibration of the earth)s of the structure while ensuring that the vertical load-carrying capacity from slab to column isn’t compromised.
 If compromised, brittle punching failure occurs in the slab.
-Since the deformation capacity of the entire building is defined by the deformation capacity of the slab-column connection, excess compromise can lead to collapse.
+The deformation capacity of the slab-column connection is a measure of the deformation capacity of the entire building.
+Therefore, excess compromise can lead to collapse.

-In this section, we wish to present an analytical approach that can be employed in predicting the moment resistance of a mechanism that adds up to the strength of the slab-column connection under earthquake-induced drifts.
-This approach is hinged on the Critical Shear Crack Theory (CSCT).
+In this section, we wish to present an analytical approach that helps in predicting the moment resistance of a mechanism that adds up to the strength of the slab-column connection under earthquake-induced drifts.
+This approach is dependant on the Critical Shear Crack Theory (CSCT).
 In addition, we will also consider the effect of gravity-induced loads on the behavior of slab-column connections under loading caused by the vibration of the earth and also mechanisms that help resist increasing drifts.

 This system of RC supported on column offers many benefits for offices and industrial buildings such as wide open spaces and they are relatively faster to construct.
 In earthquake-prone areas, it is important to include vertical spines (shear and/or core walls) to increase the horizontal stiffness to enable it to withstand a great number of horizontal loads imposed by seismic activities.
 The slab-column system is excluded from the systems that resist lateral force.

-If compromised, brittle punching failure can occur in the slab.
-Since the deformation capacity of the building is dependent on the deformation capacity of the connection, a large compromise can eventually lead to collapse.
+If compromised, brittle punching failure can occur in the slab. the deformation capacity of the building is dependent on the deformation capacity of the connection.
+Therefore, a large compromise can eventually lead to collapse.

 When moment and shear force interacts with a slab-column connection, three mechanisms help to resist the moment.
 They include;